microsoft/accessibility-insights-web/docs/building-web.md

 ## Building Accessibility Insights for Web

 This document describes how to build and test Accessibility Insights for Web (the browser extension).
-Much of the information/code is shared between it and Accessibility Insights for Android (the "unified" Electron app); for guidance specific to Unified, see [Building Accessibility Insights for Android (Unified)](./building-unified.md).

 ### Prerequisites